ICAERUS-EU/uavgeo/README.md

 * [Installation](#installation)

 ## Summary
 UAV image analysis is a powerful tool to gain valuable insights into the rural, urban and natural environment.
 Especially in conjunction with Deep Learning, large strides can be made.
 The problem however is that there is little standardization and a lot of boilerplate code to be written for image analysis.
 This package serves to bridge the gap in image processing and machine learning in UAV applications.
-It builds upon the efforts in the `zen3geo` packages: which implements `xarray` datapipelines from PyTorch.
-As well as introduces computations that are often performed in UAV analysis: spectral indices, CHM, etc. It covers UAV data import/export (raw images, ortho, and labels), image chipping (with and without spatial coordinates), spectral analysis (index and products calculation), (Deep) model training and visualization.
+It builds upon the efforts from `xarray`, `rasterio/rioxarray` and `geopandas`.
+Importing should be done through rioxarray functions.
+The currently implemented functions in `uavgeo` examples cover index calculation (see below) and data/rastser chipping and reconstruction.

 ## Features

-- [ ] Import and export drone images (and labels)
 - [ ] Spectral analysis:
   - [x] Index calculation
-  - [ ] Product calculation (CHM [x], LAI [ ])
-- [ ] Visualization
+- [x] Visualization
 - [ ] Deep Learning Pipeline:
-  - [ ] Train/Test/Validation splitting
+  - [x] Train/Test/Validation splitting
-  - [ ] Chip images (requires `xbatcher`)
+  - [x] Chip images
   - [ ] Data augmentation
   - [ ] YOLO (object detection) training and evaluation

 ## Usage
-The `uavgeo` package can be installed through `pip` or `conda` (in the conda forge channel).
+The `uavgeo` package can be installed through `pip`.
 Additionally, a docker container with jupyterlab can be used.
 See the Installation section for more information.

 ### Downloading data from the web:
 `uavgeo.load` has a `download` function that downloads something from the web and stores it into the folder `data` (by default).